Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: FLE Model

 This gives the value of \textbf{u} as:

 where $P_{2} = \frac{1}{2}(3 \cos ^{2} \theta - 1)$ is the second Legendre polynomial.
-The four coefficients $a,b,A,B$ are found by using four boundary conditions, two at the crust-core transition radius and two at the surface of the star.
-Using the boundary conditions \eqref{ur} and \eqref{ut} can be rewritten as :
+The four coefficients $a,b,A,B$ are found using four boundary conditions, two at the crust-core transition radius and two at the star's surface.
+Using the boundary conditions eq \eqref{ur} and eq \eqref{ut} can be rewritten as :

-Where $\Tilde{a},\Tilde{b},\Tilde{A},\Tilde{B},$ are dimensionless and depends on $L = R'/R$.
-Where $R'$ denotes the radius of the core and $R$ denotes the radius of the star.
-The transverse speed of sound in the crust is given by $c_{t}$ and $\nu_{k}$ denotes the Keplerian velocity.
-The values of the coefficieints in \eqref{urr} and \eqref{utt} can be given as :
+Where $\Tilde{a},\Tilde{b},\Tilde{A},\Tilde{B},$ are dimensionless and depends on $L = R'/R$. $R'$ denotes the radius of the core, and $R$ denotes the star's radius.
+The transverse speed of sound in the crust is given by $c_{t}$ and $\nu_{k}$ denotes the Keplerian velocity ($v_k = \sqrt{G M / R}$, M is the mass of the star and R the radius).
+The values of the coefficients in eq \eqref{urr} and eq \eqref{utt} can be given as :

-where $q=1-L$ and $\chi = \frac{c_{t}}{\nu_{k}} \ll 1$. \bsp
+where $q=1-L$ and $\chi = \frac{c_{t}}{\nu_{k}} \ll 1$.

+It is important to note that the calculation of the deformation coefficients is provided in the cited works and presented here for the reader's clarity.
+More detailed calculations can be found in the referred calculations.